 If you (contractor) are not familiar with this type of coax cable, you need to get some training, because it is not like any other structured cable or electrical cable you may have worked with prior.
 DAS coax cable is very rigid, heavy, and susceptible to damage.

-If it is kinked, crushed, stretched or damaged in any other way, it will become worthless and will cause the DAS system to not function correctly.
+If it is kinked, crushed, stretched or damaged in any other way, it will become worthless because the DAS system to not function correctly.

 In pulling a cable, if installing in conduit, a rope is put through the conduit and tied to the cable and pulled back through the conduit.
 But an electric puller is moving in a circular motion, which twists the cable, and you can see where it gets kinked, especially on plenum cabling.
 Plenum cable is required in most DAS installation and has an air dielectric which means the inside of the cable is mostly air.
 You have an outer conductor and a center conductor.
 Between them on standard cable you’ll have foam but on plenum cable it’s just air.
 Because the plenum cable is mostly air, it’s not as sturdy, and a lot easier to crush, kink, and damage.
 The cable has to be pulled by hand.
 Any kind of device similar to an electronic cable puller will ruin it really easily.